Jeep Compass Insurance Rates

 Take advantage of our free online quote tool to start comparing Jeep Compass insurance rates now.

-Estimated auto insurance rates for a Jeep Compass are $1,238 annually for full coverage insurance.
-Comprehensive insurance costs around $228 a year, collision costs $400, and liability costs $452.
-A policy with only liability insurance costs as little as $504 a year, with a high-risk policy costing $2,680 or more.
-16-year-old drivers pay the most at $4,788 a year or more.
+The average insurance rates for a Jeep Compass are $1,238 a year for full coverage insurance.
+Comprehensive insurance costs approximately $228, collision insurance costs $400, and liability insurance costs $452.
+Liability-only insurance costs as little as $504 a year, and high-risk driver insurance costs $2,680 or more.
+16-year-old drivers cost the most to insure at up to $4,788 a year.

 Average premium for full coverage: $1,238

-Prices are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 states and Compass trim levels.
+Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 states and for different Compass trim levels.

 Use the form below to get customized rates for your location.